christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander Helios's father was  Mark Antony who officially was declared Neos Dionysus (the "New Dionysus"), a dying-and-reviving god.
 His mother, Cleopatra VII, was the New Isis, the mother goddess.
 Therefore, Alexander Helios was, in the state religion of the Ptolemaic-Roman East, the literal divine son of a god and a goddess.
 This is the precise theological template for the Christian "Son of God".

-He was the brother of Amyntas Nikator aka Amyntas, King of Galatia.

 Alexander, son of King Herod, was allegedly killed by his father Herod, but Josephus even has a story about a 'spurious Alexander' that showed up in Rome claiming to be the son of Herod who faked his death, so he was